 So as my teachers regularly put on my school reports, “has the potential, must try harder!”

-Note: This was originally posted in 2016.
+Update 1: This was originally posted in 2016.
 Since then VMware Education have made changes to the way they write exams, significantly they have increased the pool of contributors and reviewers, thereby greatly reducing the workload of those involved in the exam writing process.
 Those changes should start to show in 2017 and onward.
-As for the the Advanced level exams, each VCAP is still a single 210 or 205 minute test costing $400.
+As for the Advanced level exams, each VCAP is still a single 210 or 205 minute test costing $400.